co-marketing

 Description

 When the user wants to find co-marketing partners, plan joint campaigns, or brainstorm partnership opportunities.
 Use when the user says 'co-marketing,' 'partner marketing,' 'joint campaign,' 'who should we partner with,' 'integration marketing,' 'cross-promotion,' 'collaborate with another company,' 'partnership ideas,' or 'co-brand.'
-For customer referral programs, see referral-program.
-For launch-specific partnerships, see launch-strategy.
+For customer referral programs, see referrals.
+For launch-specific partnerships, see launch.

 Details